Ikey11/TFTLT/content/The Adventurers/Maxim.md

 ![[Maxim.jpg]]

 # Personal Quest
+Find those that that destroyed his home, and

 # Backstory
-He is an outsider amoung outsiders, an infernal being weilding taboo arts.
-Maxim attempts to understand the opposition he hopes for peace, yet understands its no guarantee, what he saw after his family was slaughtered by fenatics, the [[The Blightguard]].
+He is an outsider among outsiders, an infernal being wielding taboo arts.
+Maxim attempts to understand the opposition he hopes for peace, yet understands its no guarantee, what he saw after his family was slaughtered by extremists, the [[The Blightguard]].